aleemosman/typedoc/CONTRIBUTING.md

 For instructions on setting up your environment, see the [setup](#setup---git-github-and-node) instructions in this document.
 Once set up, you may find the [development](https://typedoc.org/guides/development/) page useful for an overview of TypeDoc's architecture.

-If you have started work on an issue and get stuck or want a second opinion on your implementation feel free to reach out through [Gitter].
+Feel free to reach us at [Gitter] if you are stuck on an issue and need a second opinion.

 ## Setup - Git, GitHub, and Node

-If you don't already have [Git] installed, install it first.
-You will need it to contribute to TypeDoc.
+Download and install [Git] to contribute to TypeDoc.
 You will also need to install [Node].
 TypeDoc requires at least npm 4, so if you are running Node 7.3.0 or older you will need to upgrade npm using `npm install --global npm@^4`.

 #### Installation